Updated: May 19

 Most users love and use LinkedIn Jobs because it's the easiest way to use LinkedIn to get a job fast and it’s so easy it requires no technical skills.
 But LinkedIn Jobs is just one of the tools on LinkedIn that you can use in your job search process.

-If you want to widen your possibilities and find more openings, you should also try to find job opportunities on LinkedIn posts in addition to LinkedIn Jobs section.
+If you want to widen your possibilities and find more openings, you should also try to find job opportunities on LinkedIn posts in addition to the LinkedIn Jobs section.

 Let's see how both tools can help job seekers.